Child Protection and Safeguarding at The Federation of Follifoot & Spofforth CE Primary Schools

 Alternatively parents can seek information via the web-site www.safeguardingchildren.co.uk.

 If you are concerned about the welfare of a child out of hours you can use the following telephone number: 0845 034 9417.

 Other useful websites include the NSPCC homepage and Childline, both links are found below.
 The school also work regularly with the NSPCC to deliver training to pupils on how to stay safe.

-There are many other useful links which can be found on our e-safety page.
+There are many other useful links below, which can be found by clicking on our Online Safety page.